Is St. John's safe for solo female travelers?

 Get the Travel Ladies App

-How safe is St. John's?
+How safe is St. John's for solo female travelers?

 Solo travel